 Perhaps no player is truly irreplaceable, but the explosive exit of Roy Keane in November 2005 left a huge hole in the Red Devils’ side.

-Keane was coming towards the end of a career that had seen him become the most influential captain in Premier League history, the heartbeat of seven title-winning sides and man who ensured standards never slipped at Old Trafford.
+Keane was coming towards the end of a career that had seen him become the most influential captain in Premier League history, the heartbeat of seven title-winning sides and the man who ensured standards never slipped at Old Trafford.

 His profile was completely different.
 If Keane could be chaotic and combative, then Carrick was calm and composed.
 He was an understated presence in the side, a juxtaposition to the unmissable ferocity of his midfield predecessor.